Please Read (or Scroll) to Bottom To Continue

 This is a program that usually begins when the pup is under ten weeks of age.
 Weeks before, however, its teacher has already built a relationship with the pup, so all that remains is the program that will take the pup to the age of acceptance in the ring (AKC rules restrict a dog from entering any ring competitive exercises until the age of six months).
 When the canine student's handler/trainer believes the young Dobe is ready, off to the shows they go.
 During many of these shows, the handler's helper will video these special moments so 'the family' does not miss out on what is looked upon as the bachelor's degree of the dog world.
 The costs include all training to completion of title, handler fees, entry costs and related travel expenses.
 Upon completing the required wins, the American Kennel Club will issue the title certificates, and an acknowledgment letter of accomplishment from the Doberman Club of America will follow.
 The young Hoytt Dobe then carries on its pedigree the coveted title Companion Dog (CD) along with its earlier gained titles.
 And from that moment, this deserving Dobe will forever be part of its breed's competitive documented history.

-Final price includes CHOICE SELECT classification pup, all development costs related to home manners, house rules, public exposure and further experiences plus the extensive obedience program to gain the AKC performance titles as outlined.
+Final price includes TOP DOBE SELECT classification pup, full medical services as well as all development costs related to home manners, house rules, public exposure and further experiences plus the extensive obedience program to gain the AKC performance titles as outlined.
+Add the Handler fees related to the showing for the varied certifications as well as travel-related fees.

 Of course, the titling itself simply establishes the excellence of the education while affording the owner the personal satisfaction of knowing that not only is the Dobe of great blood, but is in itself a proven achiever.
 You still have to work hard to help the kid through the many unknowns the Dobe will face in the early weeks of placement a time when Sensory Overload is the norm.
 But now your week lasts weeks, not months or years of facing trial and error for we will guide you though each step you need instruction on.
 For you and your Grand Victor have the most exclusive jump-start the canine world has to offer in a fresh mind done before placement.